 Now apply this identity to each term in the bracket.
 Since \(\sigma^2 = g^2(t)\,\Delta t\), the Gaussian smoothing of the leading term \(p_t(\mathbf{u})\) contributes a Laplacian at order \(\Delta t\):

-\[\int \mathcal{N}(\mathbf{x};\;\mathbf{u},\;\sigma^2\mathbf{I})\;p_t(\mathbf{u})\,d\mathbf{u} = p_t(\mathbf{x}) + \frac{g^2(t)\,\Delta t}{2}\,\Delta_{\mathbf{x}}\,p_t(\mathbf{x}) + \mathcal{O}(\Delta t^2)\]For the two terms already at order \(\Delta t\) (the drift gradient and divergence terms), the Gaussian smoothing leaves them unchanged at leading order — the \(\sigma^2\) correction would produce \(\mathcal{O}(\Delta t^2)\) terms.
+\[\int \mathcal{N}(\mathbf{x};\;\mathbf{u},\;\sigma^2\mathbf{I})\;p_t(\mathbf{u})\,d\mathbf{u} = p_t(\mathbf{x}) + \frac{g^2(t)\,\Delta t}{2}\,\Delta_{\mathbf{x}}\,p_t(\mathbf{x}) + \mathcal{O}(\Delta t^2)\]For the two terms already at order \(\Delta t\), namely the drift-gradient and divergence terms, Gaussian smoothing leaves them unchanged at leading order; the \(\sigma^2\) correction would only produce \(\mathcal{O}(\Delta t^2)\) terms.
 Collecting everything:

 \[\begin{aligned} p_{t+\Delta t}(\mathbf{x}) - p_t(\mathbf{x}) = \;&{-}\Delta t\;\mathbf{f}(\mathbf{x},t) \cdot \nabla_{\mathbf{x}} p_t(\mathbf{x}) - \Delta t\;(\nabla_{\mathbf{x}} \cdot \mathbf{f})(\mathbf{x},t)\;p_t(\mathbf{x}) \\ &+ \frac{g^2(t)}{2}\,\Delta t\;\Delta_{\mathbf{x}}\,p_t(\mathbf{x}) + \mathcal{O}(\Delta t^2) \end{aligned}\]The first two terms combine via the product rule: \(\mathbf{f} \cdot \nabla p + (\nabla \cdot \mathbf{f})\,p = \nabla \cdot (\mathbf{f}\,p)\).
 Dividing both sides by \(\Delta t\) and taking \(\Delta t \to 0\):